1000101/1000101.github.io/_posts/2020-07-14-NixOS_channels.markdown

 ## System vs User channels

 Simply put, channels are used for package installation and upgrades.
 In NixOS, regular user (in my case **b1000101**) and system user (**root**) are strictly separated.
 That's why we need to talk about both user and system (root) channels.

 User channels are not mandatory and they can be used when installing software through `nix-env`.
 Notice that we don't have to use `sudo` as with other Linux distros.
 That's because we're not manipulating with the system channel.

 System, root, channels are associated with the whole system configuration and packages defined in `/etc/nixos/configuration.nix`.
 You may notice the root keyword here, so we'll definitely need `sudo` when manipulating with system (root) channels.
 As a matter of fact, using `sudo` is how we differentiate between user and system channels.

+Therefore: `nix-channel --update` != `sudo nix-channel --update`

+The first ONLY updates your user channel(s), the latter ONLY updates root channel.
+You have to run both commands separately to be truly up-to-date.
+That is, if you use additional (user) channels.

 By default, NixOS will not add any additional (user) channels.
 This can be verified by running the aforementioned `nix-info -m` command.
 Let's look at the line with my username: